Biogen cuts the price tag on its Alzheimer's drug in half

 Biogen also said Monday that it will start some cost-cutting measures that are expected to yield about $500 million in annual savings, most of which will be realized next year.
 The company said it was cutting costs in part because the slow debut of Aduhem was affecting its revenue.

-Shares of Biogen Inc., based in Cambridge, Massachusetts, slipped $1.07 to $236.36 Monday morning while broader indexes fell.
+Shares of Biogen Inc., based in Cambridge, Massachusetts, slipped in early trading along with broader markets.

-The stock price had soared past $425 in June after the FDA approval, but shares have since shed nearly half their value.